Unique shielding solutions for the nuclear medicine department at Cumberland Infirmary

 Lisa said: “Bartec measured up and designed a new torso shield for the department, as the previous shield was perspex, which became fogged when undergoing cleanroom processes.
 The new torso shield is lead glass, which fits perfectly and is much easier to use.
 Conventionally, torso shields (also called dispensing shields) are lead, which can pose a problem for shorter members of staff!”

 “The second shield is an L shaped shield which can store up to 3 x 1-litre standard flasks, which contain low energy gamma emitters for evaluation of a patient's renal function.
 In the past, we used a lower energy low abundance gamma emitter with very low activity.
 We no longer have access to that product so we had to alter our technique.
 The unshielded flasks gave significantly higher background radiation which was unacceptable for staff and made routine local radiation contamination monitoring difficult.
-The bespoke storage shield helped us overcome these issues and is ideal for our small sample preparation laboratory.”
+The custom-made storage shield helped us overcome these issues and is ideal for our small sample preparation laboratory.”

 Solutions that are designed and made in the UK